Aakarsh911/Reversi/README.txt

     5. ReversiStrategy: This is the interface for ReversiStrategy classes.
 This represents a strategy that will return either the best move according to that strategy or Optional.empty() to indicate a pass.
     6. ViewFeatures: This is the interface that represents the user's interaction with the game.
+    7. ReversiController: This is the controller class that implements the ViewFeatures and ModelListener interfaces.
+    This class is responsible for mediating actions between a player and the model.
+    8. ModelListener: This is the interface that represents the model's interaction with the controller.
+    9. Player: This is an interface that represents the type of player.
+    10. Reversi: This is the main class responsible for running the game.
+This class contains the main method that can take in command line arguments to run the game.

  Key subcomponents:
     1. BasicReversiModel: This is the model class that implements the ReversiModel interface.
 It contains all the